-In contrast, explicit regularization methods aim, in general, at improving the generalization error by constraining the hypothesis class $\mathcal{H}$, which hopefully should reduce its complexity, $\mathcal{R}_{n}(\mathcal{H})$, and, in turn, the generalization error $\hat{\epsilon}_{S}(h)$.
-Crucially, while data augmentation exploits domain knowledge, most explicit regularization methods only naively constrain the hypothesis class.
-For instance, weight decay constrains the learnable models $\mathcal{H}$ by setting a penalty on the weights norm.
-However, \citet{bartlett2017boundsnn} have recently shown that weight decay has little impact on the generalization bounds and confidence margins.

-Dropout has been extensively used and studied as a regularization method for neural networks \citep{wager2013dropout}, but the exact way in which dropout may improve generalization is still an open question and it has been concluded that the effects of dropout on neural networks are somewhat mysterious, complicated and its penalty highly non-convex \citep{helmbold2017dropout}.
-Recently, \citet{mou2018dropout} have established new generalization bounds on the variance induced by a particular type of dropout on feedforward neural network.
-Nevertheless, dropout can also be analyzed as naive form of data augmentation without domain knowledge \cite{bouthillier2015dropoutasdaug}.
-Therefore, any generalization bound derived for dropout can be regarded as a pessimistic bound for domain-inspired, standard data augmentation.
+In contrast, explicit regularization methods aim at improving the generalization error by constraining the hypothesis class $\mathcal{H}$ to reduce its complexity $\mathcal{R}_{N}(\mathcal{H})$ and, in turn, the generalization error $\hat{\epsilon}_{N}(h)$.
+Crucially, while data augmentation exploits domain knowledge, most explicit regularization methods only \textit{naively} constrain the hypothesis class, by simply reducing the representational capacity, as we have discussed in \cref{sec:reg-definitions}.
+For instance, weight decay constrains the learnable functions $\mathcal{H}$ by setting a penalty on the weights norm.
+Interestingly, \citet{bartlett2017boundsnn} showed that weight decay has little impact on the generalization bounds and confidence margins.
+Dropout has been extensively used and studied as a regularization method for neural networks \cite{wager2013dropout}, but the exact way in which it impacts generalization is still an open question.
+In fact, it has been stated that the effect of dropout on neural networks is ``somewhat mysterious'', complicated and its penalty highly non-convex \cite{helmbold2017dropout}.
+Recently, \citet{mou2018dropout} established new generalization bounds on the variance induced by a specific type of dropout on feedforward networks.